UW-Madison-DataScience/2024-05-28-uwmadison-DeepLearningKeras/index.md

 {% endcomment %}

 {% if site.pilot %}
 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
 The workshop will include regular breaks.
-Please [contact the workshop organisers](#contact) if you would like more information about the planned schedule.
+Please <a href ="mailto:facilitator@datascience.wisc.edu">contact the workshop organizers</a> if you would like more information about the planned schedule.
 {% endif %}

 <hr/>